in2erval/NewtonFractal/README.md

 * **scl** - Zoom level.
 Higher values zoom out, lower values zoom in.
 Must be above 0.
 * **xAdj** - Horizontal adjustment.
 Positive values shifts the image to the right, negatives to the left.
 * **yAdj** - Vertical adjustment.
 Positive values shifts the image down, negatives up.
+* **windowSize** - The size of the fractal image - the window size will always be a square.
+Only integers are allowed.
+* **pixelSize** - Size of each computed point on the image.
+Increasing this will make the picture blockier and pixellated, but generate faster.

 You can also define your own colours and change the colourList.